To be eligible to participate in the competition, clubs must:

 UEFA may carry out investigations at any time (even after the end of the competition) to ensure that the admission criteria are or have been met until the end of the competition; if such an investigation reveals that one of these criteria is or was no longer met in the course of the competition, the club concerned is liable to disciplinary measures in accordance with the UEFA Disciplinary Regulations or the Procedural rules governing the UEFA Club Financial Control Body, as applicable.

 A club which is not admitted to the competition is replaced by the next best-placed club in the top domestic youth championship of the same association, provided the new club fulfils the admission criteria.
-In this case, the access list for the UEFA club competitions (see) is adjusted accordingly.
+In this case, the access list for the UEFA club competitions (see Annex A) is adjusted accordingly.